 Are these figures believable?
 Find a reputable independent Ferrari specialist and check them out.
 Also, research the models you are interested in as some are considerably more expensive to maintain than others.
 Many people run Ferrari’s as classic or second cars, and if planned and budgeted carefully it is entirely possible.

-Put simply, no. Go back beyond the Ferrari Mondial – the base model we opened this article with – into the 1970’s, and you won’t find such thing as a cheap Ferrari.
+Go back even further beyond the 1980s, and you won’t find such thing as a cheap Ferrari.
 Remember the Ferrari 308/328 GTS, the Targa-top model driven by TV detective Magnum?
-You’ll pay at least £70,000 ($88,000) for a usable one, and much more for an example with a long service history, which is essential on a car that is more than 40 years old.
+You’ll pay at least £70,000 ($88,000) for a usable one, and much more for an example with a solid service history.
+Essential for a car that is more than 40 years old.

-Go even further back and you’re in Ferrari 365GTB/4 Daytona territory, and even the lesser models of that era will cost you well into six figures in dollars or sterling.
-You need a large surplus of ready money to buy, own and maintain any Ferrari older than the Mondial.
+Go back even further and you’re in Ferrari 365GTB/4 Daytona territory.
+Now we are looking at multiple six figures in dollars or sterling.
+You need a large surplus of ready money to buy, own and maintain any Ferrari that is older than the Ferrari Mondial.

-As mentioned, the cheapest new Ferrari is the Portofino.
-Make no mistake this is not a car made on a budget you as an owner you will get 100% of the Ferrari experience.
+As mentioned, the cheapest new Ferrari is the Ferrari Portofino.
+Make no mistake this is not a car made on a budget, and as an owner, you will get 100% of the Ferrari experience.
 The car will not disappoint.

 If a new car is out of price range, then consider cars in the back catalogue.
-The Ferrari 360 Modena is a great example, and is available for around £50,000 ($65,000).
-The cars are modern, reliable, has good electrics, and can still out-perform most modern sports cars.
+The Ferrari 360 Modena is a great example and is available for around £50,000 ($65,000).
+The cars are modern, reliable, has reliable electrics, and can still out-perform most modern sports cars.
 Prices are creeping up too which is always handy when you come to sell it.

-If you really want a Ferrari – and who doesn’t – and you have the money available for the sort of models we’ve been talking about here, we say ignore the brand snobbery and look for a very good, well-maintained and fully serviced Mondial.
-Preferably one with the later 3.2litre engine, and a cabriolet if possible.
+If you really want a Ferrari – and who doesn’t – and you have the money available for the sort of models we’ve been talking about here, Then you have options.
+We say ignore the brand snobbery and look for a very good, well-maintained and fully serviced Mondial t.
+Preferably one of the later cars with the 3.4-litre engine, and a cabriolet if possible.

-These cars are finally becoming recognised as being much better than they were given credit for at the time, and if you are careful, are the easiest way into Ferrari ownership.
-As we said, they may not be about to rise in value in any notable fashion, but they’re not going to get cheaper either.
+These cars are finally becoming recognised as being much better than they were given credit for at the time, and if you are careful are the easiest way into Ferrari ownership.
+As we said, they may not be about to rocket in value, but they’re not going to get cheaper either.